vasayShinkar/codeForum/README.md

 *  `docker` - to create microservices, one of which will store data for mongo db
 *  `graphql` - To get data from the API and transfer it to the application
 *  `tailwind` - To stylize our app
+*  `React hook form` - To get typed data from form.

 ## How run project?
 run this command in the console